jestjs/jest/README.md

 #### Async testing

 Promises and even async/await can be tested easily.
-Jest provides a helper called `pit` for any kind of async interaction.

 Assume a `user.getUserName` function that returns a promise, now consider this async test with Babel and